 The hyperbolic decrease in cost per lead test, as a program scales.

 The first home costs what the kit costs.
-The thousandth home costs almost nothing extra.
-The curve between them is the point.
+The thousandth home costs almost nothing on top of that, and the curve between the two is what this page is about.

 The shape

-The fixed costs of a kit (the UV flashlight, the bottle, the branded packaging) are paid once and amortized across every home the kit screens.
+The fixed costs of a kit (the UV flashlight, the bottle, the branded packaging) get paid once and spread across every home the kit screens.
 The reagent cost per home (one bottle refilled) is small once you are using the gallon.
-So the curve drops sharply early and flattens to a long tail at the reagent floor.
+So the curve drops fast early and flattens into a long tail at the reagent floor.

 A program that buys a kit for $50 and uses it for 10 homes is paying about $8.50 per home.
 The same kit at 500 homes, with refills, costs the program closer to $4.35 per home.
 Same kit.
 Same program.
 The difference is just how many homes it screened.